David Wells: Los Angeles Dodgers (2007)

 On August 23, 2007, Wells was signed by the Los Angeles Dodgers.
 His first start with the Dodgers was on August 26 against the New York Mets.
 He pitched five innings and allowed two earned runs.
 Wells also reached first base on a bunt single, scored a run, and earned the victory.
 He was the oldest pitcher to start a game for the Los Angeles Dodgers.

 On September 13, 2007, against his former team, the San Diego Padres, Wells had his first multi-hit game of his 21-year career at the age of 44.
 He hit a single and a double off former teammate Greg Maddux.
 Wells finished the season with the Dodgers going 4–1 with a 5.12 ERA.
 Wells filed for free agency after the 2007 season.

 Old Timers Day and retirement

 On August 2, 2008, Wells took part in the 62nd Annual Old Timers Day at Yankee Stadium, where he said that he was not going to officially retire, but admitted that his pitching career was probably over.

 Post-retirement activities

 Personal life

-Wells lives in San Diego with his wife and two sons.
-He has a tattoo of Babe Ruth.
+As of 2011, Wells has lived in San Diego with his wife and two sons.
+He has tattoos of Babe Ruth and his two sons.